 Our soils and ecosystems have been severely degraded

-Although speaking from an American context, Dr Williams highlights that damaged soil and ecosystems are not just affecting rural communities, their health and their economies, but also leads to the production of foods that are not as nutrient-dense as they could be.
+Although speaking from an American context, Dr Williams highlights that damaged soil and ecosystems are not just affecting rural communities and their health and their economies, but also lead to the production of foods that are not as nutrient-dense as they could be.

 All farmers should follow the six principles of soil health